 SUMMER HOURS: (June 15 - July 31): M-F: 8 am - 7 pm, Sat: 9 am - 7 pm, and Sun: 1 pm - 7 pm.
 The playground will be closed on July 4.

 Regular Hours: M-F: 8 am - 5 pm, Sat: 9 am - 5 pm, and Sun: 1 pm - 5 pm.
 The playground will be closed on New Year's Day, Easter, Memorial Day, July 4, Labor Day, Thanksgiving, Friday after Thanksgiving, Christmas Eve, and Christmas Day.

-A museum walking trail and an outdoor pavilion are scheduled to open in early summer 2022.
+A museum walking trail - Spotter's Trail - and an outdoor pavilion - The Den - are the newest additions to the complex.

 Lieutenant Governor Delbert Hosemann, First Lady Elee Reeves, elected officials, donors, board members and staff from both museums, students from Spann Elementary School, and Santa joined together to cut the ribbon in celebration of the LeFleur's Bluff Playground grand opening, which opened on Friday, December 10.

 "This new playground is an excellent addition to LeFleur's Bluff Park, and I know that the children of Mississippi will enjoy it for years to come," said First Lady Elee Reeves.
 "I am incredibly grateful to the Mississippi Children's Museum and MDWFP's Mississippi Museum of Natural Science for everything they do on behalf of Mississippi kids."